generation-org/jwd-final-project/task-9/README.md

 > #### Useful Resources for this step
 > - [Bootstrap Buttons](https://getbootstrap.com/docs/4.5/components/buttons/)

-In this step, we'll need to make sure we have a button on each of our tasks to delete the task.
+If you haven't already, we'll need to make sure we have a button on each of our tasks to delete the task.

 1. In `js/taskManager.js`, find the function `createTaskHtml`.
 2. In the returned HTML, add a `button` to delete the task, giving it a class `delete-button` that we will use later to check if the button was clicked.